 Through radio programs of all types, from music, to Bible studies, to counseling, Words of Hope Uganda is claiming all assets of Ugandan society and culture for Christ.

 Uganda is a hard place.
 Though Christianity is popular in this country, extreme poverty and lack of education make it nearly impossible for churches to adequately disciple those who are coming to know Jesus.
 Words of Hope’s Ugandan Director explains that while many are born into the faith, they often starve spiritually because no support structure is in place for their growth.
 Nominal Christianity is common.
 In fact, many Ugandans who self-identify as Christians simply know that they are not Muslim.
 Lack of proper education and discipleship allows Ugandans to be swept up into false wealth-gospel belief systems.
 Many also mix older tribal religions with Christianity in their search for truth.
 Through the support of generous donors, Words of Hope’s is empowering Ugandan pastors and churches to effectively nurture their people in the life of Christian discipleship.
 In the midst of this hard place, radio is bringing truly life-changing good news.

 Words of Hope’s daily devotional is now being printed and distributed in Uganda.
 In Uganda, good Christian materials are hard to find and expensive to buy.
 The Words of Hope devotional now provides Ugandans with theologically sound teaching.
 The booklets are available at a...

 A New Tradition

-Just a year ago, Words of Hope Uganda established a new ministry in the Kup-Sabiny language, broadcasting holistic messages to the Sabiny people in the mountainous region of eastern Uganda.
-“Our program is just a baby,” says Rev. Paul Masaba, bishop of the Sebei Diocese....
+In 2016, Words of Hope Uganda established a new ministry in the Kup-Sabiny language, broadcasting holistic messages to the Sabiny people in the mountainous region of eastern Uganda.
+“Our program is just a baby,” says Rev. Paul Masaba, bishop of the Sebei Diocese.
+“But already...